| Neuro Rehabilitative Stimulation Therapies

 | Neuro Rehabilitative Stimulation Therapies at The Florida House Experience

-It takes time above everything else for your neural networks to repair themselves and return to normal.
+It takes time for your neural networks to repair themselves and return to normal.
 However, at The Florida House Experience, we offer a series of electrical, magnetic, and vibrational stimulation therapies designed to encourage the neural repair process and to combat the symptoms of neural dysfunction, such as cravings, withdrawals, depression, anxiety, attention problems and memory loss.

-In addition to the things in our life we consciously control (movement, etc) there are several vital functions that our body does without us even thinking about them, such as breathing, our heart beating, and our body digesting food.
-These essential functions are governed by what is known as the autonomic nervous system.
-With the ANS, there are two separate sub-systems: The sympathetic and parasympathetic nervous systems.
-Your sympathetic nervous system controls what are known as “fight-or-flight” responses to stimuli; it prepares your body for action, increasing your heart rate, releasing stored sugar from your liver into the bloodstream, and takes other steps so that you’re ready to fight or retreat in stressful situations.
+In addition to the things in our life that we consciously control (movement, etc.), there are several vital functions that our body carries out without us thinking about them, such as breathing, our heart beating, and digesting food.
+These essential functions are governed by what is known as the Autonomic Nervous System (ANS).
+Within the ANS, there are two separate sub-systems: The Sympathetic Nervous System (SNS) and the Parasympathetic Nervous System (PNS).

 BioSound Feedback therapy at The Florida House Experience combines vibrational stimulation with highly-tuned Heart Rate Variability (HRV) monitoring to provide a unique type of biofeedback therapy.
-Our HRV system monitors pulse, blood pressure, and breathing rate during BioSound Feedback sessions, in order to capture a complete and total picture of what is happening internally.
+Our HRV system monitors an individual’s pulse, blood pressure, and breathing rate during BioSound Feedback sessions, in order to capture a complete and total picture of what is happening internally.
 Using binaural sounds and vibrational stimulation, our BioSound patients are brought into a theta state of brain activity, the same state of brain activity that occurs during Stage-1 sleep, in order to encourage relaxation and meditation.
 In this meditative state, patients are provided with a variety of different audio playlists to listen to, all designed to produce feelings of positive affirmation and self-worth.